misternu/six_degrees/README.md

 # six_degrees

-Made the solution found in runner_old during a Ruby hack night.
+Made a solution to [this puzzle](http://www.puzzlenode.com/puzzles/14-six-degrees-of-separation) in runner_old during a Ruby hack night.
 Decided that I would make a more robust solution with objects and tests.
 Any advice is welcome.